Utva 66

-The UTVA-66, is a STOL light utility / liaison aircraft produced in the former Yugoslavia.
+The UTVA-66 is a STOL light utility and liaison aircraft produced in the former Yugoslavia.
 A development of the UTVA-56, it first flew in 1966 and was intended largely for use by the Yugoslav military.

 Description

-The UTVA-66 derived from the UTVA-56, featuring fixed leading-edge slats and a larger tail.
+The UTVA-66 was derived from the UTVA-56, featuring fixed leading-edge slats and a larger tail.

 The aircraft was designed to operate from unprepared fields.
-Its STOL characteristics include leading edge fixed slats, flaps and drooping ailerons.
+Its STOL characteristics include fixed leading-edge slats, flaps and drooping ailerons.
 The cockpit is equipped with dual flight controls.
-The right front and rear seats in the older version of the aircraft could be removed to accommodate two stretchers.
-The 66H ("Hidro") variant replaced the fixed landing gear with pontoon floats for operation from bodies of water; these could be exchanged for snow skis.
+In the ambulance version, the front right seat and rear seats could be removed to accommodate two stretchers.
+The 66H ("Hidro") variant replaced the fixed landing gear with pontoon floats for operation from bodies of water; these could also be exchanged for skis or wheels.